chauhansachin13/Three-in-One-Game-Suite/README.md

 1. Only one disk can be moved at a time.
 2. Each move involves taking the top disk from one of the stacks and placing it on top of another stack or an empty rod.
 3. No disk may be placed on top of a smaller disk.

-## Project Description

-This Java project implements the Tower of Hanoi puzzle using a graphical user interface (GUI) with Java Swing.
-The application visually represents the puzzle and allows users to animate the solving process, adjust the speed of the animation, and pause/resume the animation.

 ## Components